bak3s/bak3s.github.io/_posts/2020-01-10-australian-micro-investment-apps.md

 Micro-investing is handy when you don't have enough capital to invest in stocks, but want to own shares in a company or group of companies.

-Typically when you are investing in micro transactions, you are buying an unlisted fund.
+Typically when you are investing with micro transactions, you are buying an unlisted fund.
 Unlisted funds are not traded on the ASX.
 Instead you purchase a "unit", and the unit is tracked against the listed companies, ETF of fund.

 Micro-investing with apps in Australia is easy, and the minimum amount to invest to start is low.
 However, it is worth noting that after a certain threshold there will be a management fee.